 Several community programs provide outpatient behavioral health services.
 Outpatient programs at NNAHMS include:

 - Medication Clinic

 - Psychosocial Rehabilitation Program

 - Mental Health and Family Mental Health Courts

 - Outpatient Psychological and Counseling Services

-The staff at NNAMHS is comprised of a variety of disciplines including psychologists, licensed clinical social workers, marriage and family therapists, licensed alcohol and drug counselors, psychiatrists, advanced practice nurses, registered nurses, case managers, mental health technicians, and consumer service advocates.
+The staff at NNAMHS is comprised of a variety of disciplines including psychologists, licensed clinical social workers, marriage and family therapists, licensed alcohol and drug counselors, psychiatrists, psychiatric residents, advanced practice nurses, registered nurses, case managers, mental health technicians, and consumer service advocates.
 There are four psychologist positions at NNAMHS, three primarily assigned to outpatient services and one primarily assigned to inpatient services at the Dini-Townsend Psychiatric Hospital.